Eamon Ryan was elected to represent Dublin Bay South in the 2016 General Election.

 He was the founding chairperson of the Dublin Cycling Campaign and began his political career as a Dublin City Councillor for the Rathgar – Rathmines ward.
 He then went on to serve both as a TD for Dublin South and as a Government Minister for Communications, Energy and Natural Resources.

 In recent years, Eamon has worked for a European climate organisation (www.e3g.org) and chaired the digital policy group in the Institute of International and European Affairs (www.iiea.com).
-He is currently leader of the Green Party/Comhaontas Glas (www.greenparty.ie) and is married to writer Victoria White, they have four children.
+He is currently leader of the Green Party/Comhaontas Glas (www.greenparty.ie).